mcyph/speedysvc/README.rst

     breaking changes to the API.

 This module provides low-latency, high-throughput interprocess queues using `shared memory`_.
-It allows for basic client/server remote procedure calls (RPC), potentially with multiple servers serving multiple clients.
-It is licensed under the MIT License.
+It allows for basic client/server iterprocess method calls using these queues, with multiple server workers serving multiple clients.
+It is released under the MIT License.

+When the server is on a different PC to the client, remote procedure calls (RPC) are also supported over standard TCP/IP, with a fast and efficient protocol.

-While there are many RPC libraries for python, most don't use shared memory, or use synchronisation that can make them orders of magnitude slower.
+While there are multiple libraries for python that can allow for interprocess communication, most don't use shared memory, or use synchronisation that can make them orders of magnitude slower.
 Unlike the python mmap_ module, this does not page written data to file on disk (is not `copy-on-write`_) often resulting in performance not much less than if functions were called in-process.

 Other capabilities:

 * A management web interface based on flask, showing logs/performance data for each service, and allowing restarting services.
-Services auto-restart when they crash.
 * Multiple servers can serve to multiple clients: additional server worker processes can optionally start when overall CPU usage exceeds a certain %.
 This helps to work around the often-cited GIL_ limitations of python.